 Duchess of Kent Summit

-The real summit had unobstructed views of the Snoqualmie River Valley.
-It also had a more open landscape than Duke of Kent.
-Duke sat 150′ higher to the southwest.
+The high point had unobstructed views of the Snoqualmie River Valley.
+In turn, it had a more open landscape than the Duke of Kent, which sat 150′ higher to the southwest.
+But it’s equally beautiful nonetheless.

-Other visible high points included McClellan Butte, Mount Defiance, Granite Mountain, Hibox Mountain, Kaleetan Peak, Mount Roosevelt, etc. Bandera Mountain and farther peaks stayed in the clouds.
+Other visible high points were McClellan Butte, Mount Defiance, Granite Mountain, Hibox Mountain, Kaleetan Peak, and Mount Roosevelt.
+But Bandera Mountain and distant peaks stayed in the clouds.

 Outro

-The pup and I enjoyed an extended and rain-free stay before going down.
-Glad the 11 AM rain didn’t show up for another few hours.
+The pup and I enjoyed an extended and rain-free visit before leaving.
+Glad the 11 AM rain didn’t show up until a few hours later.

 See more trip photos here.